antonio-hus/Distributed-Parallel-Programming/Lab5/README.md

 - **Parallel Karatsuba** offers the best scalability and performance for large degree polynomials.
 - **Parallel naive** is easy to implement and benefits from multi-core, but loses to Karatsuba asymptotically.
-- **Synchronization avoids all locks and races** by per-thread sameness and recursive independence.
+- **Synchronization avoids all locks and races** by per-thread isolation and recursive independence.
 - **Always verify both outputs and invariants** to ensure no parallelization bugs on boundary cases.

+### Key Takeaways
+1. Algorithm choice (O(n²) vs O(n^1.58)) matters more than parallelization for large inputs
+2. Parallelization provides additional 2-3× speedup on top of algorithmic improvements
+3. Lock-free designs with isolated state are simpler and more performant than shared-state approaches
+4. Future-based parallelism (std::async) provides clean abstractions without manual thread management

 ---

 **Author:** Antonio Hus
 **Date:** 21.10.2025
 **Course:** Parallel and Distributed Programming — Lab 5